andrewdoherty1/Marist-Capping/README.md

       port: 5432
     });

-    - Note: You may also change this to whatever modifications you see fit!

  b.
 Next, do the same thing as above to update the database connection on line 7 of the databaseCommsTest.js file.
   (Only do this step if you are interested in inserting media into the database).